CamerAllan/ccallan/public/content/posts/test-post.md

 I'm writing these posts in markdown, then having react-static scoop them up during the build process and hook them up to routes.
 In doing this I discovered [gray-matter](https://github.com/jonschlinkert/gray-matter), a simple library that parses attributes defined in the markdown.

-## That all sounds great, but why do I see flickers of odd stuff when navigating this site?
+## That all sounds great, but why do I see flickers of odd stuff when navigating this site

 I am styling my application using *css-in-js*. react-static is not currently looking for this, so it doesn't know to create any static css files.
 This leaves us with unstyled html.
 So what you're really seeing is react-static *not-so-slyly* swapping in the full js app.